-In contrast, under the typical "at cost" based service arrangements between associate companies in a registered holding company system, the service provider (for example, a subsidiary service company) generally does not provide warranties or back its performance with liquidated damages, performance bonds or the like, or agree to accept any significant business risks associated with either the quality or timeliness of its performance of services or the products it sells.13 In contrast, vendors of construction or maintenance services in the competitive marketplace usually accept these risks.
-A vendor who provides warranties and/or performance guaranties would not be adequately compensated for the business risks taken if it were limited to charging "cost."
+Under the typical "at cost" based service arrangements between associate companies in a registered holding company system, the service provider (for example, a subsidiary service company) generally does not provide warranties or back its performance with liquidated damages, performance bonds or the like, or agree to accept any significant business risks associated with either the quality or timeliness of its performance of services or the products it sells./17/ In contrast, vendors of construction or maintenance services in the competitive marketplace usually accept these risks.
 The element of risk taken by the seller of goods or services is one that the Commission specifically considered in granting an exemption under Section 13(b) in NEES.